Best practices#

 def my_func(param: int):

-# This call includes a cache lookup for the domain, the message registered string,
+# and a cache lookup for the domain, the message registered string and the category ID.

 # See `my_func_fast` for a faster alternative.